Parsippany–Troy Hills, New Jersey: Slavery in Parsippany

-Generations of enslaved Africans were forced to labor on the Beverwyck property, including Phebe Ann Jacobs.
+Generations of African slaves were forced to labor on the Beverwyck property, including Phebe Ann Jacobs.
 Born enslaved in 1785 on the Beverwyck plantation, she later achieved freedom in Maine, laundering clothes for students of Bowdoin College.
-Her posthumously-published 1856 biography, Narrative of Phebe Ann Jacobs, was a source of inspiration to Harriet Beecher Stowe, famed author of anti-slavery novel Uncle Tom's Cabin.
+Her biography, Narrative of Phebe Ann Jacobs, published posthumously in 1850, is thought to have been a source of inspiration to Harriet Beecher Stowe, who authored the anti-slavery novel Uncle Tom's Cabin.

-Records include a 1768 newspaper advertisement for the property that mentioned a "Negro House," which was constructed to house over 20 enslaved workers, including a blacksmith, a shoemaker, and a mason.
-A 1780 newspaper notice includes a description to aid in re-capturing "Jack," an enslaved person who had escaped; this notice can be found at the Morristown National Historical Park.
+A 1768 newspaper advertisement for the property mentions a "Negro House," which was constructed to house over 20 slaves, including a blacksmith, a shoemaker, and a mason.
+A 1780 newspaper notice includes a description to aid in re-capturing "Jack," a slave who had escaped; this notice can be found at the Morristown National Historical Park.

 Guests at the estate included George Washington, Nathaniel Greene, and Marquis de Lafayette.

-21st century

-In July 2021, Cinepolis Theaters announced that it permanently closed its theater on Route 46 at the Morris Hills Shopping Center.

 Geography

 According to the United States Census Bureau, the township had a total area of 25.35 square miles (65.65 km2), including 23.63 square miles (61.20 km2) of land and 1.72 square miles (4.45 km2) of water (6.79%).

-Unincorporated communities, localities and place names located partially or completely within the township include Greystone Park, Lake Hiawatha, Lake Intervale, Lake Parsippany, Mount Tabor (also known as "Tabor"), Parsippany, Powder Mill, Rainbow Lakes, Rockaway Neck, and Troy Hills.
+Unincorporated communities, localities and place names located partially or completely within the township include Greystone Park, Lake Hiawatha, Intervale, Lake Parsippany, Mount Tabor (also known as "Tabor"), Parsippany, Powder Mill, Rainbow Lakes, Rockaway Neck, and Troy Hills.

 Lake Hiawatha and Mount Tabor are neighborhoods with their own ZIP codes.
 In 2000, 55% of Parsippany residents had a 07054 ZIP code.
 In 2011, Parsippany residents could live in one of 12 ZIP codes.
-Until 2000, there was a 13th ZIP code within Parsippany, eliminated with changes at the Greystone Park Psychiatric Hospital.
+Until 2000, there was a 13th ZIP code within Parsippany–Troy Hills, which was eliminated with changes at the Greystone Park Psychiatric Hospital.

-Parsippany–Troy Hills borders the municipalities of Boonton, Denville Township, East Hanover Township, Hanover Township, Montville, Morris Plains, Morris Township, Mountain Lakes and Randolph.
+Parsippany borders the municipalities of Boonton, Denville Township, East Hanover Township, Hanover Township, Montville, Morris Plains, Morris Township, Mountain Lakes and Randolph.